thunlp/PEVL/README.md

 ### Visual Commonsense Reasoning
-1. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vcr.tar.gz"> Dataset json files for visual commonsense reasoning</a>.(the 'file_name' in each json file need to be changed to your own directory)
+1. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vcr.tar.gz"> Dataset json files for visual commonsense reasoning</a>.
 2. In configs/vcr.yaml, set the paths for the json files.